Beagle Temperament, Energy Level, and Lifestyle Fit

 • Vocalizing when bored or lonely

-This trait can be charming but may be challenging in noise-sensitive environments.
+This trait can be charming—but also challenging in apartments or quiet neighborhoods.

 Independence vs. Attachment